 Turmeric is a super spice for skin care.
-These at-home turmeric treatments will improve your skin’s appearance, fend off wrinkles, and add moisture for a soft, supple complexion.
+These at-home turmeric treatments promise to improve your skin’s appearance, fend off wrinkles, and add moisture for a soft, supple complexion.

 Turmeric Skin Polisher

-This is traditionally used by women in India as a natural cleanser and is used in place of soap, which can strip the skin of much-needed moisture.
-The gram flour not only sloughs off dead skin, but it also prevents turmeric from staining the skin.
-Gram (or chickpea) flour also relieves oiliness.
-Milk is used to firm the skin and delay the formation of wrinkles.
+This is traditionally used by women in India as a natural cleanser and is used in place of soap, which may strip the skin of much-needed moisture.
+The gram flour not only promises to slough off dead skin, but it also prevents turmeric from staining the skin.
+Milk is meant to firm the skin and delay the formation of wrinkles.

 - 1 tablespoon gram flour